zuozhenggh/learning-library/data-management-library/big-data/bds-non-ha/upload-query-data/upload-query-data.md

 </if>

-## **STEP 2:** Connect to the Cluster's First Master Node Using Secure Shell (SSH)
+## **Task 2:** Connect to the Cluster's First Master Node Using Secure Shell (SSH)

-In this step, you will connect to the first (only one master node in a non-HA cluster) master node in your cluster using SSH as the **`training`** Hadoop Administrator user that you created in **Lab 6**.
+In this task, you will connect to the first (only one master node in a non-HA cluster) master node in your cluster using SSH as the **`training`** Hadoop Administrator user that you created in **Lab 6**.

 In this lab, we will connect to our cluster using Windows **PuTTY** and provide the SSH private key named `mykey.ppk` which is associated with our `mykey.pub` public key.
-Refer to **Lab 6: Create a Hadoop Administrator User**, if needed, to review the steps on how to connect to the first master node in your cluster.
+Refer to **Lab 6: Create a Hadoop Administrator User**, if needed, to review the Tasks on how to connect to the first master node in your cluster.
 If you created or used an OpenSSH key pair (using your Linux system or Windows PowerShell), you will need to use your Linux system or Windows PowerShell as shown in **Lab 6**.

 **Note:** You cannot use PuTTY while you are connected to a Virtual Private Network (VPN).